ibm-cloud-docs/Cloudant/guides/design_document_management.md

 -   We are now ready to release the code that depends on the second view.
 -   Delete `_design/fetchv1` when we are sure it is no longer needed.

-Using versioned design documents is a simple way to manage change control in your Design Documents, as long as you remember to remove the older versions at a later date!
+Using versioned design documents is a simple way to manage change control in your design documents, as long as you remember to remove the older versions at a later date!

 ### 'Move and switch' design documents